What Is a Combined Breast Augmentation and Lift?

 An illustration depicting reasons for performing breast augmentation with lift.

 Combined Breast Augmentation and Lift: How Is It Performed?

-To remove excess skin, incisions include one around the areola (the pigmented circle that surrounds the nipple) and one vertical one from the low part of the areola to the base of the breast.
+To remove excess skin, incisions include one around the areola (the pigmented circle surrounding the nipple) and one vertical one from the low part of the areola to the base of the breast.
 Some people refer to this as a “lollipop” scar.
 Implants are placed through these same incisions and are typically positioned under the pectoral chest muscle.
 As in standard breast augmentation, implants may be silicone or saline.

 Click here to view a video on breast lift and breast augmentation surgery.

 The loose breast skin often noted in patients who request augmentation-mastopexy lacks the structural integrity to support a breast implant for a prolonged period.
-StratticeTM can be used as an internal bra or scaffold on the inside of the breast to support the weight of a breast implant.
-Unsupported, the breast implant can drop, leading to a condition called “bottoming out” where the lower fold of the breast drops, making the breast position look too low and the nipple position look too high.
-With Strattice, the implant can be positioned and more reliably maintained in the correct location because of this additional support.
-Strattice can also be used to assist in the correction of other cosmetic and reconstructive breast deformities.
+In effect, Strattice™ can serve under a patient’s skin as an internal bra or scaffold to support the weight of a breast implant.
+Unsupported, the breast implant can drop, leading to a condition called “bottoming out,” where the lower fold of the breast drops, making the breast position look too low and the nipple position look too high.
+Strattice™ enables the implant to be positioned and more reliably maintained in the correct location because of its additional support.
+It can also be used to assist in the correction of other cosmetic and reconstructive breast deformities.